Oil and nutrition - how to choose?

 Oleic acid or OMEGA 9

-This monounsaturated fatty acid used as a replacement forsaturated fatty acid in the diet and helps maintain normal cholesterol levels.
-It plays a regulator role.
+This monounsaturated fatty acid is used as a replacement forsaturated fatty acid in the diet and helps maintain normal cholesterol levels.
+It plays a regulatory role.

 It is found in olives, hazelnuts and avocados.
-It is the principal component of olive oil, widely consumed in Mediterranean countries and contributing to the benefits of the famous Cretan diet, as well as of avocado oil, hazelnut oil, Rapeseed oil.
+It is the principal component of olive oil, widely consumed in Mediterranean countries and contributing to the benefits of the famous Cretan diet, as well as of avocado oil, hazelnut and rapeseed.